Folkestone Victoria Pier

 A floating landing stage was erected off the pier head the following year, although it seems to have been less than successful as it was demolished in 1892.

-Despite famous entertainers performing on the pier, it made little profit if any at all.
+Despite famous entertainers performing on the pier, it made little, if any, profit.
 Big names who played on the pier included Marie Lloyd, Dan Leno, Arthur Roberts, Harry Randall and Lillie Langtry.

 By 1907, the type of acts being booked started to change.
-In came wrestling and beauty contests, there was also a cinema.
+In came wrestling and beauty contests, and a cinema.
 Lots of popular competitions were held, such as best ankle, best hair, nicest smile from a child and a whole host of others.
 These were instantly popular with the ever-increasing number of working and middle class visitors coming to Folkestone.

-The pier stayed open during the First World War, it was popular with the many troops recuperating in Folkestone’s rest camps.
+The pier stayed open during the First World War, and was popular with the many troops recuperating in Folkestone’s rest camps.

 The fire ended the hope that the pier could be repaired after the war and it lay derelict.
 The only question left was how, when and who would pay for its demolition.

 The demolition started in 1952, and the last section of the old pier was finally blown up in 1954.

 All that is left today is a section of the landside support and part of an iron supporting column.